-When I started creating custom digital content in 2008, I could never have imagined today’s content marketing landscape.
+When I started creating custom digital content, I could never have imagined today’s content marketing landscape.
 Back then, one custom publication required a whole team of designers and developers and took days to produce.

 Still, we were successful.
 Like everyone else at the time, our agency used Flash to make content interactive.
 Despite the enormous effort involved, we turned out some stellar work.

 It’s hard to overstate how much content marketing has changed since then.

 Content producers now find themselves at a point of contradiction.
 The old methods no longer work (Flash died with the widespread adoption of mobile devices).
 Responsiveness, SEO, and content ROI are what everyone wants.
 However, today's marketers are less willing to invest in design and development staff and have little time to spare for content creation.